 We gained charitable status on the 26th November 2019 and (after two months of wrestling with opening a bank account and setting up a donation facility!) we became fully operational on the 20th January this year.

-As the advertising of our services climaxed with a big push for ‘Mental Health Awareness Week’ in May, we made a breakthrough with reaching the young athletes who needed us.
-By July we had provided support for 100 athletes, which was an incredible achievement.
-Fast forward to the end of November, and we’ve supported over 300 young athletes, who may not have received the benefits of specialist mental healthcare had Sporting Wellness not been there for them.
+As the advertising of our services climaxed with a big push for ‘Mental Health Awareness Week’ in May, we made a breakthrough with reaching the young sportspeople who needed us.
+By July we had provided support for 100 sportspeople, which was an incredible achievement.
+Fast forward to the end of November, and we’ve supported over 300 young sportspeople, who may not have received the benefits of specialist mental healthcare had Sporting Wellness not been there for them.

 As well as the fundraisers, we managed to take advantage of everyones bug for an online quiz.
 Steve Saul of Route 39and Blackthorns Accountants managed to raise us over £3000 during 2020 from online quizzes alone.
 Jaz Khunkun of Wergs Consulting Ltd and Blackthorns also organised a very successful golf day for us.
 108 people played in the day which was quite staggering given we’d only come out of lockdown a few months ago.
 Many thanks must go to Steve, Jaz and everyone at Blackthorns Accountants for all the amazing effort they’ve put into fundraising for us.

-The generosity of our supporters has kept us going through our first year and made sure we can continue to focus on supporting athletes – a sincere thank you.
+The generosity of our supporters has kept us going through our first year and made sure we can continue to focus on supporting sportspeople – a sincere thank you.